ManageIQ/manageiq.org/source/blog/2016-12-19-last-week-in-manageiq-armor-like-tenfold-regions-hashes.html.md

 We have several renditions of the :title property used to update buttons when they are disabled, and so a lot of those methods have been [consolidated into the base method of #calculate_properties][17], thanks to [Attila][18].
 ## No, the journey doesn't end here!
 (Wrapping up)

 Pull requests are not less valiant because they are here unpraised.
-Check out [the full list][], and, be bold, but wary!
+Check out [the full list][1], and, be bold, but wary!
 Keep up your merry hearts, and ride to meet your fortune!

 [1]: https://github.com/ManageIQ/manageiq/pulls?utf8=%E2%9C%93&q=is%3Apr%20is%3Amerged%20base%3Amaster%20merged%3A%222016-12-12%20..%202016-12-18%22%20sort%3Acreated-desc%20